Request demo

 Error One: Credential Sharing

 Credential sharing — the sharing of one’s business credentials with unauthorized users for task completion — contributes to the unnecessary and dangerous exposure of enterprise data.
-Every new person that gains access to an important file, system, or insight becomes another vulnerability in your attack surface.
+Every new person who gains access to an important file, system, or insight becomes another vulnerability in your attack surface.

 According to Kaspersky, 90% of all cyberattacks are successfully executed using information stolen from employees who unwittingly give their credentials away.
 This often happens as a result of hackers impersonating staff members and requesting credential sharing.
 Sharing credentials also breaches the least privilege principle, yielding human errors like forgetting to revoke access after credential sharing.